noteflakes/awesome-music/README.md

 Contributions and suggestions are always welcome!
 Please take a look at the [contribution guidelines and quality standard](https://github.com/ciconia/awesome-music/blob/master/CONTRIBUTING.md) first.

-Thanks to all [contributors](https://github.com/ciconia/awesome-music/graphs/contributors), you're awesome and wouldn't be possible without you!
+Thanks to all [contributors](https://github.com/ciconia/awesome-music/graphs/contributors), you're awesome and this project wouldn't be possible without you!

 * [Awesome Music](#awesome-music)
   * [Audio Editing](#audio-editing)